-Municipal Jail: The Municipal Jail is commanded by Captain Greg Feazell.
-It is staffed by nine civilian correctional officers and two civilian inmate supervisors.
+Municipal Jail: The Municipal Jail is supervised by Lt.
+Phillip Smith.
+It is staffed by 10 civilian correctional officers and two civilian inmate supervisors.
 The inmate supervisors are responsible for inmates working inside and outside of the department.

-Property Unit: The Property Unit is staffed by Evidence Room Clerk Celia Engle.
+Property Unit: The Property Unit is staffed by Officer Michael Hornbeck.
 The Property Unit is responsible for the safekeeping of all found property, recovered stolen items, trial evidence and some prisoners property.

-The Investigative Division is commanded by Sergeant Chris Sparks.
-The Assistant Division Commander is Lieutenant Jay Whisenant.
-The Division has six Case Investigators, three Lab Techs, two Warrant Unit Investigators and two division secretaries currently assigned.
+The Investigative Division is commanded by Lieutenant Jay Whisenant and Sergeants K. Price and S. Firestone.
+The Division has six Case Investigators, three Lab Techs, two Warrant Unit Investigators and one division secretary currently assigned.
 The Investigative Division is divided into four Units:

 Crime Lab Unit

 The Investigators assigned to the Crimes against Person and Crimes against Property Units are responsible for follow-up investigations into reported crimes.
 They also initiate criminal investigations when warranted.

 The Warrant Unit is responsible for locating and arresting individuals wanted on felony and misdemeanor warrants, as well as other court warrants.